frozzare/jquery.tweet.js/README.md

 ### Options

+* id - Load a specific tweet by the tweet id, must be a string value.
+Default empty
 * screen_name or username - The user to load tweets from
 * include_rts - Include retweets or not.
 Default true
 * max_id - Results with an ID less than (that is, older than) or equal to the specified ID.